aritonang92/face_recognition_project/README.md

 ## Description
-In this project I build simple Face Classification app that inspired by one of [codebasics's project](https://github.com/codebasics/py/tree/master/DataScience/CelebrityFaceRecognition) for five Selected Indonesia's Actresses, Those are:
+In this project I build simple Face Classification app that inspired by one of [codebasics's project](https://github.com/codebasics/py/tree/master/DataScience/CelebrityFaceRecognition) for five selected Indonesia's Actresses, Those are:

 1. Raisa Andriana
 2. Isyana Sarasvati